Why Is Anything Conscious?: From Rocks to Einstein: The Hierarchy of Being

 \item \textit{Example:} Housefly. \end{itemize}

-\paragraph{Stage 4: 2ND Order Selves} Stage four is the 2ND order self, and this is where we hold access consciousness begins because it is where information is available for report in the Gricean sense.
+\paragraph{Stage 4: 2ND order selves.} Stage four is the 2ND order self, and this is where Block's reportable access consciousness begins in our formal account, because information is now available for report in the Gricean sense.
+In the ESM we prove that robust Gricean report requires an audience model, which is exactly a 2ND order self.
 The ability of ravens to intentionally deceive \cite{bugnyar2002} suggests they are \textit{at least} stage four.
 Raven $\mathfrak{a}$, aware that it is being observed by raven $\mathfrak{b}$, will act as if it is hiding food in one location to mislead $\mathfrak{b}$, but will then move the food in another location unobserved by $\mathfrak{b}$. $\mathfrak{a}$ seems to predict not just the intent of $\mathfrak{b}$ (to steal the food), but $\mathfrak{b}$'s perception of $\mathfrak{a}$.
 It seems likely that dogs and cats have second order selves, as they must hunt reasonably intelligent animals and must anticipate how their actions are perceived.
 For example, a cat anticipates its prey will flee when it is observed, and hides.

 \begin{itemize}